 We have classroom teachers examine the topic thoroughly through the subject areas of economics, history, sociology and civics.
 We plan to have the complete package completed by the time of the annual conference of the National Council of Social Studies in Chicago in late November.
 If you are attending, look for our presentation on the conference schedule and visit us at our exhibit area.

 Be in touch with us at any time if you want more information.
 All seven videos are available now, plus an early draft of the economics ELM.
+To learn more about the “Deeper Learning Movement” view our video from the 6th Annual Deeper Learning Conference.

 This is a statement from Jeff Bush, Social Studies teacher at Innovation High School, Kent County ISD, and creator of our ELM series on immigration: